 Analysis of somewhere i have never travelled, gladly beyond

-In the first stanza of this piece the speaker begins by describing an experience he has never had.
+In the first stanza of ‘somewhere i have never travelled, gladly beyond’, the speaker begins by describing an experience he has never had.
 While he might not have the words to describe exactly what this experience is, he has an idea.
 It is something “glad,” or that he is pleased to dwell on.
 Additionally, if he were to embark on this experience, it would take him “beyond” any other he has been through in the past.

 He is taken in by the things he “cannot touch.”
 This is an unusual experience for him.
 It seems as if he is used to having total control of his surroundings and experiences.
 Now, there is some aspect of his life that is beyond his reach.
 The listener’s actions are “too near,” or perhaps, too important for him to judge rationally.

-In the final phrases of this section the speaker reveals how the “slightest look” from the listener is enough to “unclose” him.
+In the final phrases of this section, the speaker reveals how the “slightest look” from the listener is enough to “unclose” him.
 This refers to his own emotional control.
-He is usually keeps himself “closed up” with his own “fingers,” but the listener does away with this quickly.
+He usually keeps himself “closed up” with his own “fingers,” but the listener does away with this quickly.

 The speaker continues to describe the dynamic between himself and his unknown, unnamed listener.
 He is still speaking on this person’s ability to open him up to the world.
 The fingers in which he has wrapped himself up so tightly are loosened— they fall away.
 With this person’s words, actions, or touch, they “open always” the “petal” of the speaker.
 His layers disappear a bit at a time until there is nothing left but the truth.

 He compares this process to the way “Spring opens / …her first rose.”
 There is no way to define exactly how it happens.
 It taps into the mysteries of nature.
 “Spring” is as skillful as the listener is.

 or if your wish be to close me,i andmy life will shut very beautifully,suddenly,as when the heart of this flower imaginesthe snow carefully everywhere descending;